ShoamIv/MLEmails/README.md

 ### Support Vector Machine
 Used soft SVM as the soft SVM more robust to noisy data such our own.

-## Visualizations

-To analyze and interpret the dataset, we used:

-Matplotlib for static visualizations.

-Seaborn for enhanced scatter plots.

-Bar charts to visualize folder distributions before and after data cleaning.

 ## Key Findings & Impact